 - No battery backup

 The Solariver Pond Pump Kit offers a more powerful pump and wattage going up to 20 watts and 360 GPH.
 The 360GPH pump has the ability to lift water in a fountain up to 3 feet.
-The pond is pretty sizable in this kit not looking like a mini pump and looks very study.
-In fact, it's a pretty common DC pump that is included for ponds so you aren't getting a watered down pump.
-That's a nice touch in my mind.
-It's very easy to install and comes with a very generous cord of 16 feet so you can place your panel in the ideal spot and hide the wire under your landscaping.
+The pump is pretty sizable in this kit.
+It doesn’t look like a mini pump and looks very sturdy.
+In fact, it’s a pretty common DC pump that is included for ponds so you aren’t getting a watered down pump.
+That’s a nice touch in my mind.
+It’s very easy to install and comes with a very generous cord of 16 feet so you can place your panel in the ideal spot and hide the wire under your landscaping.

 As with the other kits, this unit does not come with a battery backup.
 Do not expect it to run at night unless you get a battery backup solution.